TechnitiumSoftware/DnsServer/APIDOCS.md

 - `webServiceTlsCertificatePath` (optional): Specify a PKCS #12 certificate (.pfx) file path on the server.
 The certificate must contain private key.
 This certificate is used by the web console for HTTPS access.
 - `webServiceTlsCertificatePassword` (optional): Enter the certificate (.pfx) password, if any.
 - `webServiceRealIpHeader` (optional): The HTTP header that must be used to read client's actual IP address when the request comes from a reverse proxy with a private IP address.
 - `enableDnsOverUdpProxy` (optional): Enable this option to accept DNS-over-UDP-PROXY requests.
-It implements the [PROXY Protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) for both version 1 & 2 over UDP datagram and will work only on private networks.
+It implements the [PROXY Protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) for both version 1 & 2 over UDP datagram.
+Configure the `reverseProxyNetworkACL` option to allow only requests coming from your reverse proxy server.
 - `enableDnsOverTcpProxy` (optional): Enable this option to accept DNS-over-TCP-PROXY requests.
-It implements the [PROXY Protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) for both version 1 & 2 over TCP connection and will work only on private networks.
+It implements the [PROXY Protocol](https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt) for both version 1 & 2 over TCP connection.
+Configure the `reverseProxyNetworkACL` option to allow only requests coming from your reverse proxy server.
 - `enableDnsOverHttp` (optional): Enable this option to accept DNS-over-HTTP requests.
-It must be used with a TLS terminating reverse proxy like nginx and will work only on private networks.
+It must be used with a TLS terminating reverse proxy like nginx.
+Configure the `reverseProxyNetworkACL` option to allow only requests coming from your reverse proxy server.
 Enabling this option also allows automatic TLS certificate renewal with HTTP challenge (webroot) for DNS-over-HTTPS service.
 - `enableDnsOverTls` (optional): Enable this option to accept DNS-over-TLS requests.
 - `enableDnsOverHttps` (optional): Enable this option to accept DNS-over-HTTPS requests.
 - `enableDnsOverQuic` (optional): Enable this option to accept DNS-over-QUIC requests.